vekteo/ASRT_jsPsych/README.md

 <h2>About the task</h2>

 <p>In the task, four circles are presented on the screen horizontally.
-From time to time, a target stimulus (a dog's head) appears in one of the four circles.
+A target stimulus (a dog's head) appears in one of the four circles.
 The task of the user is to press the response key corresponding to the position of the target stimulus as fast and as accurately as they can.</p>

-<p>By default, the task begins with three blocks of practice with random trials (85 stimuli in each block).
+<p>By default, the task begins with one block of practice with random trials (80 stimuli in each block).
 After that, 20 blocks of ASRT follows.
-Each block contains 5 random stimuli at the beginning, and 10 repetitions of a randomly chosen 8-element sequence.</p>
+Each block contains 10 repetitions of a randomly chosen 8-element sequence.</p>

 <p>The trials are images of dogs.
 The <strong>'s', 'f', 'j' and 'l'</strong> keys on the keyboard are set as response keys (corresponding to the four positions from left to right).</p>